Installing and running Quarto on Verily Workbench

 You can list your newly created resources:

-terra resource list
+wb resource list

 After your bucket resource is created, you can see its details via:

-terra resource describe --name ws_files
+wb resource describe --id ws_files

 Then, add the notebook snapshot to the newly created bucket resource:

-terra gsutil -m cp -R <NOTEBOOK_SNAPSHOT.HTML> $(terra resource resolve --name=ws_files)
+wb gsutil -m cp -R <NOTEBOOK_SNAPSHOT.HTML> $(wb resource resolve --id=ws_files)

 Next, validate that the notebook snapshot has been copied to the bucket.
 Navigate to the resources tab for your workspace in the Web UI.
-From there, you should now be able to select and preview the notebook snapshot HMTL file.
+From there, you should now be able to select and preview the notebook snapshot HTML file.